Hisham9995/Hisham9995-PyBer_Analysis/README.md

 ## Overview of Analysis

 This Analysis is about showing the total weekly fares by using a  multiple-line graph in three city types  suburban, urban and rural , On the other hand Analyzing total rides for each city type ,total drivers and average fare per ride , we did also compared   the average ride fare to the total number of rides
-This data is  including set of information  in Total Rides	,Total Drivers ,	Total Fares	Average Fare per Ride and 	Average Fare per Driver
+This data is  including a set of information  in Total Rides	,Total Drivers ,	Total Fares	Average Fare per Ride and 	Average Fare per Driver

 ## Results